 A selection of routes, from left to right as one faces the crag from the trail:

-• For Short People Only (5.4)—Brendan led this one, too.
+•For Short People Only (5.4)—Brendan led this one, too.
 It is about ten feet right of A Flake Called Lee.
 The crux is really the opening move, which skirts an overhanging block.
-We actually thought this route was harder than Lee.
+We actually thought this route was harder than Lee simply because of the opening move.

 This page's image gallery has pictures of some of the other routes.